cybercampus-se/cybercampus-se.github.io/content/_index.md

 Royal Hacking Lab is a research laboratory operated under [Cybercampus Sverige](https://www.cybercampus.se/), National Cybersecurity Research Center.

-If you are a registered **student** (Bachelors, Master, Ph.D.) at a Swedish University, you are welcome to apply for a thesis study or benefiting from our lab infrastructure in the scope of academic research.
+If you are a registered **student** (Bachelors, Master) at a Swedish University, you are welcome to apply for a thesis study or benefiting from our lab infrastructure in the scope of academic research.

 {{% columns %}}
 ## [Apply for a thesis study](docs/thesis/)